Zelldon/zdb/README.md

 # Zeebe Debug and Inspection tool

 This repository contains an cli tool to inspect the internal state and log of a Zeebe partition.
 It is a Java (17) cli application and can be build via maven.
-It was created during the Camunda Summer Hackdays in 2020.
+It was kicked off during the Camunda Summer Hackdays in 2020 and has been maintained and developed since then.

 ## Table Of Contents